Get a quote from Cornmarket and save on average €392 by reviewing your cover*

 Is health insurance worth it?

-However, if you are over the age of 35 when you first take out a policy, be aware the Lifetime Community Rating will increase the cost of your premium.
+However, if you are over the age of 35 when you first take out a policy, be aware that the Lifetime Community Rating will increase the cost of your premium.

 Always read the terms and conditions carefully to check for exclusions, policy excesses, and restrictions.